manio/skymax-demo/README.md

           -r <raw-command>      TX 'raw' command to the inverter -h | --help           This Help Message
-          -1 | --run-once       Runs one iteration on the inverter, and then exits -d                    Additional debugging
+          -1 | --run-once       Runs one iteration on the inverter, and then exits -l <buffersize>       Define the buffersize for the response of raw command.
+Default value 7.
+          -d                    Additional debugging

 ```

+#### Configuration hint:

+Quite a lot of inverters seams to use this protocol.
+The base seams not to change but depending on your device, you might have more queries available to comunicate with your device and/or more parameters in query response from inverter.

+Configuration file allow you to custom the buffersize of wrapped queries qmod, qpigs, qpiri, qpiws, in case default value does not match.
+Those wrapped queries are use to extract part of the data exposed by your device then wrapped into nice json output.

+To get the raw output of your device, you can use the rawcmnd option providing the right buffersize of the query (that's where start your guessing game!).

+Here some valid example, tested on an Axpert VM3 inverter, of buffer size to provide to the rawcmdfor the associated command:

+# QPI = 8
+# QID = 18
+# QVFW = 18
+# QVFM2 = 19
+# QFLAG = 15
+# QBOOT = 5
+# QOPM = 6
+# default: 7, right value for PE commands

 Note: